 Contact Information for More Details

-Please contact Prof. Andrew Rosenberg for additional questions and concerns about these requirements and admissions deadline.
-Prof .
-Rosenberg is the director of the computational linguistics master's program
+Please contact Prof. Kyle Gorman for additional questions and concerns about these requirements and admissions deadline.
+Prof. Gorman is the Director of the MA Program in Computational Concentration in Linguistics.

 Detailed Curriculum for M.A.
 Program